-- 1.12 The introduction of the Localism Act in 201112 placed the responsibility of 'Duty to Co-operate' on local authorities, where planning issues cross-administrative boundaries they must jointly address areas of common interest.
-This requirement is reinforced by paragraph 178-181 24-27 of the 2012 2021 National Planning Policy Framework.
+- 1.12 The introduction of the Localism Act in 201111 placed the responsibility of 'Duty to Co-operate' on local authorities, where planning issues cross-administrative boundaries they must jointly address areas of common interest.
+This requirement is reinforced by paragraph 24-27 of the 2021 National Planning Policy Framework.
 Lancaster City Council has worked closely with neighbouring authorities, Lancashire County Council and other bodies, such as utility providers, to help prepare a Local Plan that ensures that any local or cross-boundary impacts have been fully considered. - 1.13 As far as possible, the adopted Local Plan reflects a collective vision and a set of agreed priorities for the sustainable development of the area, including those contained in any plans that have been made in neighbouring authorities.
-The Council have prepared a 'Duty to Cooperate Statement of Compliance' that sets out how the authority have discussed cross-boundary matters with their neighbours.
-In accordance with the 2012 National Planning Policy Framework the Council will seek to update its understanding of strategic cross boundary issues though the preparation of Statements of Common Ground.
-As part of the Climate Emergency Local Plan review, the Council has continued to engage and meet with neighbours and will update its Duty-to-Co-operate Statement of Compliance in preparation for publication alongside the Regulation 19 Stage DPD.
+The Council prepared a 'Duty to Co-operate